 As with any eating identity, there’s a vast spectrum of interpretation and practice.

-(Indeed, I actually prefer eating this way for my day-time meals, though I add meat with dinner.)
+Indeed, I actually prefer eating this way for my day-time meals, though I often add meat or fish with dinner.

 Meanwhile, a vegan diet?
 Really hard to get your nutritional needs met as a human.